0xPolygonID/docs/docs/issuer/refresh-service/setup-guide.md

 ## Setup with default provider

-To integrate [polygon scan](https://polygonscan.com/) data provider with the default data provider, follow these general steps:
+To integrate [optimism scan](https://optimismscan.com/) data provider with the default data provider, follow these general steps:

 1. Create a `config.yaml` file with the following content: